Updated on May 5, 2022

 Boston, MA

-Samuel Adams has not only been a pioneer of the entire craft beer movement, but also of supporting the LGBTQ+ community.
+Samuel Adams has been a pioneer of the entire craft beer movement and supporting the LGBTQ+ community.
 The brewery’s work includes a $100,000 donation in 2020 to GLAAD, the creation of Love Conquers All, brewing Love Conquers Ale, showcasing a powerful video series called Poetry of Pride, and forming its own internal diversity and inclusion group called Labels Out.
-From top to bottom, inside and out, Samuel Adams has made huge strides to support the Queer community and Hop Culture was honored to partner with this revolutionary brewery as a presenting sponsor for its inaugural Queer Beer Festival in 2021.
+From top to bottom, inside and out, Samuel Adams has made considerable strides to support the Queer community.
+Hop Culture was honored to partner with this revolutionary brewery as a presenting sponsor for its inaugural Queer Beer Festival in 2021.

 Servaes Brewing Company